hkust-taco/hmloc/oopsla23-artifact-overview.md

 desired typing and running results produced by our implementation.
 Important examples can be found in the differential test suite.

 The `shared/src/test/diff/ocaml` directory contains tests.
-Some notable ones are -
+Some notable ones are:
   - `Survey*.mls` are the example programs used in user survey described in the paper
   - `OcamlExprParser.mls` shows the subset of OCaml syntax supported by the parser
-  - `LeyPoly.mls` - shows let polymorphism
+  - `LetPoly.mls` - shows let polymorphism
   - `Scratch.mls` a blank file you can use to test out your own examples

 #### Reusable